Proppys

 Investment strategy

-Newcastle's optimal strategy is Metro-connected terraces in NE6 (Heaton) or NE1/NE8 for flat conversions.
-No Article 4 means HMO conversions are permitted development, a structural advantage over most major university cities.
-A four-bed terrace in NE6 at £165,000 converted to a 4-5 room HMO can achieve gross yields of 11–13%.
-Single-let three-beds produce 8–9% with minimal management requirements and longer tenancies.
-NE4 (Elswick/Benwell) offers the lowest entry prices in the inner ring for investors willing to take on refurbishment work: typical BRRR cycle of 12–18 months.
-BTG Eddisons and Auction House UK run regular North East auction events with consistent NE postcode supply.
+Newcastle's optimal strategy is Metro-connected terraces in the parts of NE6 (Byker, Walker, Heaton outside the A4D boundary), plus NE1 and NE8 for flat conversions.
+Outside the Article 4 zone, HMO conversions remain permitted development - a structural advantage over Birmingham, Manchester or Bristol.
+A four-bed terrace in NE6 (non-A4D) at £165,000 converted to a 4-5 room HMO can achieve gross yields of 11-13%.
+In NE2 (Jesmond) and the A4D parts of NE6 (central Heaton), HMO strategies require either an existing licensed property with transferable consent or a planning application.
+Single-let three-beds produce 8-9% with minimal management requirements and longer tenancies.
+NE4 (Elswick/Benwell) offers the lowest entry prices in the inner ring for refurbishment plays: typical BRRR cycle of 12-18 months.
+BTG Eddisons and Auction House UK run regular North East auctions with consistent NE supply.

 Employment drivers